The Mathematical Basics and the Results of the Theory of physical structures

 In this paragraph, we shall give complete classifications of the unimetric phenomenologically symmetric geometries where a one-component metric function $f$ with $s=1$ assigns to a pair of points one number.
 By now, such classifications have only been built for the one-dimensional, two-dimensional, and three-dimensional geometries, i.e. for $n=1,2,3$.
 Using the method of classifying phenomenologically symmetric geometries that we have developed, when applying it to geometries of higher dimensionality, we encounter serious technical difficulties that we have not yet overcome.
 It is possible all those difficulties are the shortcomings of the method itself, but we have not yet discovered other and more effective methods.

 The coordinate representation of a metric function, while a transition from one system of coordinates to another performed, changes too.
-For instance, the metric function f the Euclidean plane in the Cartesian rectangular coordinate system $(x,y)$ is defined by the expression (В.1), while in the polar coordinate system $(r,\varphi)$ by another:
+For instance, the metric function f the Euclidean plane in the Cartesian rectangu- \ lar coordinate system $(x,y)$ is defined by the expression (В.1), while in the polar coordinate system $(r,\varphi)$ by another:

 An additional scaling transformation $\psi(f) \to f$, where $\psi$ is an arbitrary function of one variable, will change the original coordinate representation (В.1) still more, to the point of it becoming hardly recognizable.
 It is most natural to choose such a system of coordinates in the manifold $\mathfrak {M}$ and perform such scaling transformation of the metric function itself that would make the coordinate representation of it as simple as possible.That is why the theorems of classification that follow are formulated with an accuracy up to change of coordinates and a scaling transformation.